 Wēlina mai kākou,

-For Native people across this planet and here in Hawai‘i, the relationship to land or ‘Āina, is at the core of our being.
+The relationship to the land, or ‘Āina (Land) and Wai/Kai (Wai), is at the core of our being.
 The food we grow does more for us than sustaining our bodies, it also “feeds” us mentally and spiritually.
-The work that we do at PAN is to listen to the needs of our constituents: farmworkers, family farmers, rural communities, Indigenous peoples, and children.

 Mahalo nui for the confidence to represent our community of Hawai‘i.

-PAN’s Co-Director of Organizing for the Hawaii Region
+PAN Co-Director of Organizing for the Hawai‘i Region

 We are thrilled to announce the launch of Kauai’s ʻAi Pono Kauaʻi Challenge 2022 with the Hawaiʻi Alliance for Progressive Action!
 Registration is now open for this celebration of eating local, which will take place September 25 - October 3.

 ‘Ai: Eat Pono: Righteous; Right; Correct ‘Ai Pono: Eating healthy.

 The ʻAi Pono Kauaʻi Challenge seeks to celebrate the abundance of ono, locally grown, raised, and prepared foods on Kauaʻi.
 The goal of the challenge is to inspire Kauaʻi residents to eat and support locally sourced foods in their daily lives.

 These seven days of eating locally includes a scavenger hunt that will take participants on an adventure around Kauaʻi to find ingredients and meals sourced from local producers, partner restaurants and cafes – or your own backyard!
 At the end of the challenge, submissions will be judged and awarded with prizes.
 Register today to join the celebration!

 Beyond participants, we are also seeking volunteers to assist with this year’s challenge and we are looking for prize donors/donations.
 If you’re interested, please email Fern Holland.